AndreaFalanti/popnas/README.md

 Make also sure that *graphviz* is installed in your machine, since it is required to generate plots of Keras models.
 Follow the installation instructions at: https://graphviz.gitlab.io/download/.

-After that you should be able to run POPNASv2 with this command:
+After that you should be able to run POPNASv2 with this command (in _src_ folder):
 ```
 python run.py
 ```